JetBrains-Research/bumblebee/docs/transformations/IfRedundantLinesRemovalTransformation.md

 ## Overview

-The goal of this transformation is to extract all common lines from `if` branches and move them before or after the statement.
+The goal of this transformation is to extract all common lines from `if-else` branches and move them before or after the statement.

 ## Example